Supply Chain Management Forecasting & Volatility | Case Study

 3. How does your on-time delivery rate impact monthly revenue recognition?

-Three Steps to Assess Your Forecast Model:
+3 Steps to Assess Your Forecast Model

-Nortech fulfillment solutions and demand forecasting for cable and wire assemblies
+Nortech fulfillment solutions and demand forecasting for cable and wire assemblies | Supply chain management

-New Data-Driven Demand Forecasting Model Put in Place
+New Data-Driven Demand Forecasting Model

-By identifying the forecast model as the root cause, Nortech was able to partner with the client to design a new data-driven forecast model that more accurately captures demand and signals proactively when materials will be needed.
+By identifying the forecast model as the root cause, Nortech was able to partner with the client to design a new data-driven forecast model.
+This version more accurately captures demand and proactively signals when materials will be needed.
 The new model included an analysis of a long-tail selling history to neutralize the volatility and more accurately predict demand.
-This long-tail approach looks at a minimum of 12 months and is especially important for products which have cyclical variations in demand.
-By removing the short-term fluctuations from the stocking levels, both companies were better prepared to maintain a right-sized stocking program.
-Weekly reporting ensures continued good communication and a clear line of sight to future requirements.

 Requested Date Service Level